389ds/389ds.github.io/docs/389ds/design/password-controls.md

     - If the password policy response control was requested (1.3.6.1.4.1.42.2.27.8.5.1) the control field **timeBeforeExpiration** is set to the number of seconds before the password will expire.

-- Using a configuration option described below (*passwordSendExpiringTime: on*), the EXPIRING control is always returned, regardless if the password is within the warning period.
+- Using a password policy configuration option (*passwordSendExpiringTime: on*), the EXPIRING control is always returned, regardless if the password is within the warning period.
     - If the password policy response control was requested the control field **timeBeforeExpiration** is set to the number of seconds before the password will expire.

 <br>